 Obviously, if they’re not improving after many failed attempts and training or roleplaying sessions, maybe they just weren’t as good as you’d hoped.

-But if you want to train a successful sales team, it’s going to require time, resources, patience, and a strong desire to see them succeed.
-Think about the gap that your new salesperson is going to fill for that business, and make sure your job description clearly defines that.
+But if you want to prepare a successful sales team, it will require time, resources, patience, and a strong desire to see them succeed.
+Think about the gap your new salesperson will fill for that business, and ensure your job description clearly defines that.